sampsyo/cs6120/content/blog/2019-09-25-autograd/index.md

 (PyTorch, TensorFlow, MxNet, etc.).

-However, there are still instances where forward-mode automatic differentiation is very useful.
-For example, computing the Hessian of `f(x)` multiplied by a vector `v` - a Hessian vector product.
+However, there are still instances where forward-mode automatic differentiation is very useful: computing the Hessian of `f(x)` multiplied by a vector `v` - a Hessian vector product - is one instance.
 The typical algorithm for this requires [both forward-mode and reverse-mode automatic differentiation](https://github.com/pytorch/pytorch/issues/10223#issuecomment-413935344).
 If one only has one of these implemented, we must perform at least `O(N)`